What is the Most Profitable Forex Indicator?

 Ichimoku consists of five lines on one chart.

-So you can see that Ichimoku is like several indicators in one—and it comes with its own filter system.
-If you think it's an indicator that might suit you, try conducting your own trials to determine its effectiveness.
+If the chikou is holding above the price candles on the chart, it suggests an overall bullish sentiment.
+If it holds below, it suggests an overall bearish sentiment.
+You should only initiate a trade if the sentiment agrees with the direction of the trade that is suggested by the crossover signal.
+So you can see, Ichimoku is like several indicators in one—and it comes with its own filter system.
+If you think that it's an indicator that might suit you, why not try conducting your own trials to determine its effectiveness?

 As with any indicator, it's better to find out first-hand what works for you rather than taking someone else's word for it.
 Admiral Markets' demo trading account is a perfect training ground for determining the indicator's effectiveness in a risk-free trading environment.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.